 |Total Direct Costs||$28,222|

 As an academy-bound student, you and your parents must look at each program as a major investment in your academic future.
 There is a great deal riding on this decision and it is not all about the cost of the prep school.
 The service academies estimate the value of their 4-year education and training experience to be worth between $400,000 and $450,000.
-This means that whatever the cost of your academic preparation, if you are successful in gaining admission to a service academy you will be receiving an education worth many times your investment.
-It is worth the time and effort to choose wisely.
+This means that whatever the cost of your academic preparation, if you are successful in gaining admission to a service academy you will be receiving an education worth many times your investment that includes some of the most prestigious athletic and leadership training in the world.
+It also means you will have a job with career opportunities beyond your 5 years of initial service - something not all college graduates can say in this economy!
+Additionally, should you elect to get out of the service after the 5 year point, you can start your career search with an academy diploma in hand, experience as a junior officer and the reputation afforded to academy grads from the alumni network.
+All in all, it is worth the time and effort to choose wisely.

 When you evaluate a preparatory school, pay particular attention to whether the program can maximize the return on your investment.
 Determine if the program:

 • provides a focused program tailored to meet your specific individual needs.

 • meets and exceeds the academy's recommended college-level coursework content for reapplying candidates.